Road & Travel Magazine

 Once you determine which type of vehicle you can afford and the one that fits your lifestyle you can begin your research in many ways concurrently.
 Watch commercials on TV by automakers and pay attention to cars you see on the road or in parking lots.
 However, it is the Internet that has become a consumer's dream for research of this nature.

-If you know which automaker makes the car of your dreams then go to their site to start your research.
-If you don't know their domain address simply go to Google and type in the company name.
-Or you can go to online magazines such as www.roadandtravel.com or www.thecarconnection.com that offer buyer's guides on various products for consumer review.
+If you know which automaker makes the car of your dreams then Google their site to start your research.
+Or you can go to online magazines such as www.roadandtravel.com that offer buyer's guides on various products for consumer review.
 These reviews are written by professional automotive journalists who personally test drive the cars and know their stuff.
 These reviews will be very helpful in your search.

-Once you've read the reviews and compared notes on the models you're interested in, go back to the automaker sites of choice where you can actually build your own car online with all the options you want.
+Once you've read the reviews and compared notes on the models you're interested in, go back to the automaker sites of choice where you can actually build your own car online with all the options you have.
 Their sites are designed to help you determine financing and monthly costs to ensure you stay within the budget you've created.
 This is the beauty of the Internet.
-Most of your legwork can be done right from your home computer without spending a cent or investing the time to drive all over town to meet with dealers.
-At least for now.
+Most of your legwork can be done right from your home computer without spending a cent or investing the time to drive all over town to deal with dealers.

 RELATED LINK: RTM Road Test Reviews